Sensor-based Proximity Detection in the Face of Active Adversaries: Increasing the temperature when the attacker does not know 's location

-\subsection{Increasing the temperature when the attacker does not know $VS$'s location}
+\section{Increasing the temperature when the attacker does not know $VS$'s location}

-An attacker who doesn't know the location of $VS$ will try to keep the $FS$ as close as possible and perform the attack activity.
-In our experiment, we placed the $FS$ 10 cm apart from the $VS$ and performed 1) when the hair dryer is closer to $VS$ as shown in Fig. \ref{fig:HD_AVH}, and 2) when the hair dryer is closer to $FS$ as shown in Fig. \ref{fig:HD_VAH}.
+An attacker who \verTwo{does not} know the location of $VS$ will try to keep the $FS$ as close as possible and perform the attack activity.
+We placed the $FS$ 10 cm apart from the $VS$ and performed experiment in two settings.
+In the first setting, the hair dryer is closer to $VS$ as shown in Fig. \ref{fig:HD_AVH}, and in the latter setting, the hair dryer is closer to $FS$ as shown in Fig. \ref{fig:HD_VAH}.

-\subsection{Increasing the CO gas level}
+\section{Increasing the CO gas level}

 We effectively manipulated the CO gas sensor using cigarette and car exhaust.
 The increase in the gas level due to the activity is abrupt when CO is blown onto the sensors, however, it takes a while for the sensors to fall back to normal readings.
-This provides an enough time window for the attacker as depicted in Figs \ref{fig:gas_cigarette} and \ref{fig:gas_carExhaust}.
+This provides an enough time window for the attacker as depicted in Figs \ref{fig:gas_cigarette} and~\ref{fig:gas_carExhaust}.

-\subsection{Increasing the altitude using a car vacuum}
+\section{Increasing the altitude using a car vacuum}

 As an alternative to air pump, we tried a portable car vacuum cleaner for inducing an altitude increase.
 When we hovered the vacuum cleaner pipe around the sensors, it did not have any effect.
 However, when we put the pipe just on top of the sensor, it increased the altitude by 10-11 meters as shown in Fig. \ref{fig:carVacuum}.
 An attacker can adjust the altitude to a desired level by changing the power level of the vacuum cleaner, similar to the air pump manipulation.
 The earlier part of the Fig. \ref{fig:carVacuum} shows a little fluctuation in altitude when we hovered the pipe around the sensors while the later spikes clearly show that there was an increase of almost 10 meters when the pipe was touched to the sensors.
 A video demo of our attack has been uploaded to YouTube \cite{carVacuum} to show the effect of portable car vacuum cleaner on the pressure/altitude sensors.